Giovanni Delfino (cardinal)

-Giovanni Dolfin (or Delfino) (Venice, 22 April 1617 - Udine, 20 July 1699) was an Italian Catholic Cardinal and playwright.
+Giovanni Dolfin (or Delfino) (Venice, 22 April 1617 - Udine, 20 July 1699) was an Italian Catholic Cardinal, scholar, writer and playwright, Patriarch of Aquileia from 1657 to his death.

 Biography

-The nephew of Giovanni Delfino seniore, he was at first senator of the Republic of Venice, then, after various ecclesiastical duties he was consecrated titular bishop of Tagaste on 30 November 1656 by Carlo Carafa della Spina, Bishop of Aversa.
+The nephew of Giovanni Delfino seniore, he received a comprehensive cultural education and graduated in utroque iure at the University of Padua.
+He was at first senator of the Republic of Venice, then, after various ecclesiastical duties he was consecrated titular bishop of Tagaste on 30 November 1656 by Carlo Carafa della Spina, Bishop of Aversa.
 In 1656 Girolamo Gradenigo wanted him as coadjutor in the Patriarchate of Aquileia.
 He succeeded him as patriarch two years later.
 He governed the patriarchate through his brother and nephew, who were his coadjutors with right of succession.

 On the request of the Republic of Venice, on 18 July 1667 Pope Alexander VII appointed him Cardinal-Priest of San Salvatore in Lauro and then Cardinal-Deacon of Santi Vito, Modesto e Crescenzia.
 He was commendatory abbot of Rosazzo from 1668 until his death.

 He took part in the conclave of 1667, that of 1669–1670, that of 1676, that of 1689 and finally that of 1691; during the latter he was among the principal papabili, but his election was blocked by the Spaniards who did not see favorably a Venetian on the papal throne.

 While bishop, he was the principal consecrator of Alvise Sagredo, Patriarch of Venice (1678).
 He is buried in the tomb of his ancestors in the church of San Michele in Isola.